rubyforgood/coral/CONTRIBUTING.md

 6. Run the tests: `docker run --rm web bundle exec rails spec`
 7. Run `docker-compose up` to build and start everything.
 8. View the running app in the browser at [http://localhost:3000](http://localhost:3000)

+## Service-Workers

+To help with development, the application contains extensive logging around service-worker activity.

+It is also helpful to use the chrome developer tools.
+The "Application" tab contains the ability to see which service-workers have been registered, the ability to update/unregister service-workers, and the ability to clear the cache for the domain you're working in.
+The "Network" tab contains the ability to force a network disconnection.
+Please note that using the chome tools for disconnecting from the network may not be 100% accurate, so it's recommended to manually turn of your network connection.

+To test whether service-workers are operating, navigate to the `/restoration_activity_log_entries` endpoint.
+Creating a new log entry while you're offline should return a message that `log entries need to be synced to the server`.